redfoxofwealden/oxnead-pub-quiz/README.md

 #### Responsive Testing

-The website was tested on Google Chrome using the responsive feature on web developer tools.
+The website was tested on Google Chrome using the responsive feature on web developer tools after deployment.
 The site was tested against these devices: iPhoneSE, iPhoneXR, iPhone Pro 12, Pixel 5, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, iPad Air, iPad Mini, Surface Pro 7, Surface Duo, Galaxy Fold, Samsung Galaxy A51/71, Nest Hub, Nest Hub Max, Facebook on Android v407 on Pixel 6.

 #### HTML Validation Test

 Test site used: [W3C HTML validation test site](https://validator.w3.org/#validate_by_input)

-The attribute used on one the buttons, disabled, had to be changed from 'disabled="true", to 'disabled' to pass the html validation test.
+The attribute, disabled, used on one the buttons had to be changed from, disabled="true", to 'disabled' to pass the html validation test.

 ![html validation test result](readme/w3c-html-validation-test-result.png)